Linaro/website/about/team/executive/README.md

       image: /assets/images/people/Rob-Booth-72dpi1.jpg
       bio: >
         Rob brings a wealth of operational, commercial and financial experience gained in the Technology and Life Science sectors, in the UK and internationally, in environments characterized by rapid growth and change.
 He has a healthy combination of blue-chip multinational discipline, from holding senior positions in SmithKline, General Electric and Pharmacia, tempered by entrepreneurial flexibility and resourcefulness gained as CEO and CFO of several Cambridge UK start-ups, including as a founder of Synomics a Bioinformatics software engineering company.
 His public company experience includes CFO of Tadpole Technology when it went public in 1992, where he and George Grey worked together.
 Rob is passionate about helping build companies and generating maximum value from scarce resources.
-    - name: Andrea Gallo
-      title: VP of Membership Development at Linaro
-      image: /assets/images/people/AndreaGallo.jpg
-      bio: >
-        Andrea joined the Linaro Technical Steering Committee in 2010 as an ST-Ericsson Fellow before becoming a Linaro employee in 2012 as the Director of the Linaro Enterprise Group (now known as the Linaro Data Center and Cloud Group).
-He then went on to work as the VP of Segment Groups and Strategic Initiatives before taking on his current VP of Membership Development role.
-Prior to Linaro, Andrea worked at STMicroelectronics, leading the development of the world’s first USB ADSL soft-modem with WHCL certification.
-He also set up ST Linux teams in Noida and Bangalore for the smartphone application processors division.
-Andrea holds a University Degree in Telecommunication and speaks fluent French and English, in addition to his native Italian.
     - name: Joe Bates
       title: General Manager and VP of Member Services
       image: /assets/images/people/JoeBates.jpg